 Whether you’re a serious wine collector or you like to keep a few bottles on hand, there’s something nice about having a wine fridge that’s designed to block two of the most dangerous elements that can impact your wine’s flavor profile.
-We think the Ivation 18-Bottle Thermoelectric Wine Cellar Fridge is perfect for beginners or enthusiasts because this model is designed with a smoked out thermopane glass door to specifically block UV light and moisture.
+We think the Ivation 18-Bottle Thermoelectric Wine Cellar Fridge is a good first wine fridge, perfect for beginners or enthusiasts because this model is designed with a smoked out thermopane glass door to specifically block UV light and moisture.
 Because of this, we’ve nominated it as the best wine fridge for garages since you can also store it in less ideal places without being as concerned that light or moisture will ruin your wine.

 This single zone fridge can hold up to 18 bottles of wine.
 It also features slide-out chrome racks for easy access to your favorite bottle of wine.
 You can also control the internal temperature using the easy touchpad on the door, adjusting the temperature between 54 and 64 degrees Fahrenheit.
 But you’ll also like the control lock feature so that you don’t have to worry about children messing with your settings.
 Also, be sure to read our best French door refrigerator guide.

 #4 Wine Enthusiast Silent 18 Bottle Wine Refrigerator

 WHY WE LIKE IT: A slim dual zone wine fridge with an 18-bottle capacity that’s designed to efficiently block UV light while not taking up too much space wherever you decide to house it.